Subspace Adversarial Training: Experiments

 \subsection{Towards Larger Steps and Larger Radius}

-After resolving the catastrophic overfitting, we demonstrate that our Sub-AT can overcome the overfittings in training with a large step and a large radius, two major obstacles in single-step AT, which further improves the robustness performance.
+After resolving the catastrophic overfitting, we demonstrate that Sub-AT overcomes the overfittings in training with a large step and radius, further improving the robustness performance.

-\textbf{Single-step AT with a larger step.} Although Wong \etal \cite{wong2020fast} discovered that adding a random initialization to FGSM AT could help avoid catastrophic overfitting, it only holds if the selected step size $\alpha$ is not too large.
-In fact, applying $\alpha$ larger than $12/255$ could still meet serious catastrophic overfitting (as illustrated in Fig. 3 of \cite{wong2020fast} for $\epsilon=8/255$).
-Since our Sub-AT can resolve the catastrophic overfitting, we expect it can successfully train with a large $\alpha$.
-Specifically, we focus on CIFAR-10 and repeat the Fast Sub-AT experiments in \cref{ResolvingCatastrophicOverfitting} with $\alpha$ ranging from $1/255$ to $16/255$ and record the final robustness performance (note that we are in the same subspace).
-From the results in \cref{fig:stepsize}, we can find that after successfully resolving the overfitting for a large step size, our Sub-AT can further continuously improve the robustness, showing that using a larger step could indeed benefit robustness.
+\paragraph{Single-step AT with a larger step.} Although Wong \etal \cite{wong2020fast} discovered that adding a random initialization to FGSM AT could help avoid catastrophic overfitting, it only holds when the step size $\alpha$ is not too large.
+In fact, applying $\alpha$ larger than $12/255$ could still meet serious catastrophic overfitting (as illustrated in Fig.~3 of \cite{wong2020fast} for $\epsilon=8/255$).
+Since Sub-AT resolves the overfitting, we expect that it can allow training with a large $\alpha$.
+To this end, we consider CIFAR-10 and repeat Fast Sub-AT experiments in \cref{ResolvingCatastrophicOverfitting} with $\alpha$ ranging from $1/255$ to $16/255$ and record the final robustness performance (note that we are in the same subspace).
+From the results in \cref{fig:stepsize}, we observe that Sub-AT successfully resolves the overfitting for large step sizes and further improves the robustness, showing that using a large step indeed benefits robustness.